redhat-developer/vscode-java/README.md

   > For backward compatibility, this setting also accepts boolean value, where `true` has the same meaning as `notification` and `false` has the same meaning as `off`.
 * `java.project.outputPath`: A relative path to the workspace where stores the compiled output. `Only` effective in the `WORKSPACE` scope.
 The setting will `NOT` affect Maven or Gradle project.
 * `java.project.referencedLibraries`: Configure glob patterns for referencing local libraries to a Java project.
 * `java.completion.maxResults`: Maximum number of completion results (not including snippets). `0` (the default value) disables the limit, all results are returned.
-In case of performance problems, consider setting a sensible limit..
+In case of performance problems, consider setting a sensible limit.
 * `java.configuration.runtimes`: Map Java Execution Environments to local JDKs.
 * `java.server.launchMode`:
-  - `Standard`: Provides full features such as intellisense, refactoring, building, Maven/Gradle support etc...
+  - `Standard`: Provides full features such as intellisense, refactoring, building, Maven/Gradle support etc.
   - `LightWeight`: Starts a syntax server with lower start-up cost.
 Only provides syntax features such as outline, navigation, javadoc, syntax errors.
 The lightweight mode won't load thirdparty extensions, such as java test runner, java debugger, etc.
   - `Hybrid`: Provides full features with better responsiveness.
 It starts a standard language server and a secondary syntax server.
 The syntax server provides syntax features until the standard server is ready.
 And the syntax server will be shutdown automatically after the standard server is fully ready.